jessepav/lacygoill-wiki-backup/tmux/tmux.md

             the message-command-style option.

-    window-status-current-format string

-            Like window-status-format, but is the format used when the window is the current window.

     window-status-current-style my_style

             Set status line style for the currently active window.
 For how to specify style, see the message-command-style option.

-    window-status-format string

-            Set the format in which the window is  displayed in the status line window list.
-See the status-left option for details of special  character sequences available.
-The default is ‘#I:#W#F’.

     window-status-last-style my_style